 While belting out David Bowie’s Space Oddity won’t win you kudos with the kids, a trip to Sir Thomas Brisbane Planetarium certainly will.
 Sit back and relax under the Cosmic Skydome as you jet off on an outer space adventure.
 Conveniently located in the heart of the Mt Coot-tha precinct, you can make a day of it exploring the Brisbane Botanic Gardens Mt Coot-tha, waterfalls and Hide 'n' Seek Children's Trail.

-For real-life stargazing, head to one of Brisbane’s best parks with a lookout after dark and explore the cosmos at your own pace.
+For real-life stargazing, head to one of our lookouts after dark and explore the cosmos at your own pace.
 Our vote goes to Mount Gravatt Outlook Reserve for its 180-degree cityscape views.

 Do your kids love anything that floats, flies or drives?
 Spend the day indulging their passion for public transport by riding one of Brisbane’s buses, exploring the river onboard a CityCat or traversing the suburbs via train.
 You can also pack a picnic and head to one of Brisbane Airport’s dedicated plane spotting sites to experience the magic of flight firsthand (minus the airfare).

 Keep little hands and minds busy at your local Council library with a range of workshops and maker spaces for kids to explore their creativity.